Solidarity

 Throughout history, governments and political leaders have used race, class, gender, and culture to divide us, peddling the lie that our problems are the fault of immigrants, or Black people, or trans people.
 These tactics of division distract us from the real problem: that a few people at the top are taking far more than their fair share, destroying our world in the process and leaving the rest of us to suffer the consequences.

-Solidarity means recognizing that all movements for justice are interconnected.
+➡ Standing in solidarity is a moral choice, but also a strategic one.
 We are most likely to succeed when we stand together against oppression, advocating for the needs of all people.

 Climate change doesn't affect everyone equally.
 Many countries in the Global South lie in heat-stressed regions and lack the capacity to adapt or invest in costly mitigation strategies.
 Their populations are more vulnerable to the effects of extreme heat, including crop failures, extended drought and desertification, and the health risks associated with heat exposure.

 In the United States, meanwhile, climate change has affected low-income communities and people of color disproportionately.
 These populations are more likely to live in neighborhoods without shade and leaf cover and to live in buildings without air conditioning or good insulation.
 They are more likely to depend on old, degraded infrastructure that is vulnerable to climate disruption, and to live close to industrial facilities whose pollutants will contaminate their neighborhoods and homes during floods (which climate change is making more frequent and more severe).
 They are also more likely to work outdoors, exposed to the sun and heat.
+Scholars have described these disparities as the “climate gap.”

 Solidarity at 350VT